Brain Tumors: Coping with Thinking and Memory Problems

 your ability to make it through the day without forgetting something important.

-a cognitive rehab program.
+may have a cognitive rehab program, too.

-Step one—a full evaluation
+Step 1: A full evaluation

 Your first step in cognitive rehabilitation is a full evaluation by a neuropsychologist